gtxistxgao/SQLParser/Outline.md

 So next I'm going to explain how to use the parser.

 In this demo, I will use Main.java to show how to use the Parser.
 We can directly use the Parser.parse(input) to parse the input String.
-The method will return the AST.
+The parse() method will return the AST String.

 ```
 private static String parse(String input) {